desiFish/EPaper-Display-Weather-Clock/README.md

 ## 📊 Battery Performance

-> 📝 **Note**: This data is from testing with Li-ion ICR batteries.
-New performance data with 8000mAh LFP batteries (which are more cost-effective) coming soon!
+> 📝 **Note**: Historical data below is from testing with Li-ion ICR batteries.
+The shorter duration in cycles 2 and 3 (49 and 48 days vs 73 days) was due to incomplete charging (batteries not reaching full 4.2V).
+New performance data with 8000mAh LFP batteries (which are more cost-effective) is being collected.

+### ICR Battery Data

 <table>
   <tr>